 A doctoral student's advisory committee shall consist of at least three members of the graduate program faculty, including the student's major professor who will chair the committee, and a minor professor from the student's doctoral minor (if the minor option is selected).
-A member of the graduate program faculty may be appointed as co-major professor in which case the minimum size of the advisory committee shall be four.
+A member of the graduate program faculty may be appointed as co-major professor in which case the mini-mum size of the advisory committee shall be four.
 A majority of the committee must be regular (non-courtesy and non-adjunct) faculty members of the School of Computing.
-The major professor must be a tenured/tenure-track faculty member of the School.
-A doctoral student may include a regular/courtesy/adjunct member of the school as a co-major professor.
+The major pro-fessor must be a tenured/tenure-track faculty member of the School.
+A doctoral student may in-clude a regular/courtesy/adjunct member of the school as a co-major professor.
 The co-major professor must be a graduate program faculty member.
 A committee may not have more than two non-UGA affiliated members, at most one of whom may be a voting member.
-Any such non-UGA affiliated members must hold the terminal degree in their respective fields of study and certify their credentials with a letter and vita.
+Any such non-UGA affiliated members must hold the terminal degree in their respective fields of study and cer-tify their credentials with a letter and vita.
 The maximum size of a PhD advisory committee is six, a majority of whom must be members of the graduate program faculty.
+The Graduate Advisory is selected by the student through the Enrolled Student Progress Portal (https://gradapply.uga.edu/portal/my_progress/ This submission is reviewed by the Graduate Coordinator and Graduate School.